 What happens when you push?

-git push ionic master to push a new commit to Ionic Appflow, our platform adds the commit to your Commits page.
+When you push a new commit for a repo integrated with Appflow, our platform adds the commit to your Commits page.

-From there, you can choose to run a new Deploy (or "Web") build or a Package build at your convenience (or automate the process using Automations if supported by your plan type).
+From there, you can choose to run a new build at your convenience (or automate the process using Automations if supported by your plan type).

-The following steps are run during a Deploy or a Package build:
+The following steps are run during a build:

 npm install, which will pull in all of your app's node dependencies from the NPM registry.

 npm run build, which will execute whatever build script is specified in the